 Katie Minor, a senior instructor of nutrition at the University of Idaho, tells MNN.com, "Nuts and flaxseed can supply enough sources of essential fatty acids.
 I haven’t seen evidence that vegetarians are lacking in essential fatty acids.
 They seem to be adequate."

 Based on the conclusions of numerous medical studies, eating a vegetarian diet offers numerous health benefits.
 However, the same advice can be offered for vegetarians as for omnivores: exercise regularly, eat plenty of fresh vegetables and fruit every day and avoid processed foods.

 One last morsel for thought: if you’re concerned at all about side effects of becoming vegetarian, Minor says to consider being a "flexitarian."

-“Flexitarians are people who are vegetarian most of the time, but once in a while will consume an animal protein,” she says.
-“The more restrictive you are with your diet, the more you’ll have to closely monitor what you’re consuming and the more likely your need will be to supplement.
-Work with a registered dietician to make sure you’re not at risk for dietary deficiencies.”
+"Flexitarians are people who are vegetarian most of the time, but once in a while will consume an animal protein," she says.
+"The more restrictive you are with your diet, the more you’ll have to closely monitor what you’re consuming and the more likely your need will be to supplement.
+Work with a registered dietitian to make sure you’re not at risk for dietary deficiencies."